LTI: Adding tools to a course

 Overview

-LTI stands for Learning Tool Interoperability and it's an initiative managed by the http://www.imsglobal.org/ to seamlessly integrate learning applications used by instructors into their courses.
-It includes a standard protocol for establishing a trusted relationship between the tool provider and a Learning Management System so that learners and instructors can have a seamless, integrated experience of using the tool within the context of their course.
+LTI stands for Learning Tool Interoperability, an initiative managed by 1EdTech to seamlessly integrate learning applications and courses.
+It includes a standard protocol for establishing a trusted relationship between the tool provider and a learning platform so that learners and instructors can have a seamless, integrated experience within the context of a course.

 Adding tools to a course